 - Freedom from Ignorance: Ignorance is more hazardous than illiteracy to a nation’s all-round progress and development.

-- Freedom from Child Labour: According to a report published by the International Labour Organization, 10.1 million children in India are employed in Child Labour.
+- Freedom from Child Labour: According to a report published by the International Labour Organisation, 10.1 million children in India are employed in Child Labour.
 The situation has become manifold worse with the COVID-19 pandemic.

 How to Celebrate Independence Day?